GoogleCloudDataproc/bdutil/docs/JOBS.md

 Note that when using Google Cloud Storage as your [default file system](QUICKSTART.md), input automatically resolves to `gs://$<CONFIGBUCKET>/input`.
 1. Copy any file from the web, such as the following example text from Apache, by typing the following command: `curl http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html > setup.html`.
 1. Copy one or more text files into the `input` directory.
 Using the same Apache text in the previous step, type the following command: `hadoop fs -copyFromLocal setup.html input`.
-1. Type `cd /hadoop-install/share/hadoop/mapreduce` to navigate to the Hadoop install directory.
+1. Type `cd /home/hadoop/hadoop-install/` to navigate to the Hadoop install directory.
-1. Type `hadoop jar share/hadoop/mapreduce/hadoop-*-examples-*.jar wordcount input output` to run the job on data in the input directory, and place results in the output directory.
+1. Type `hadoop jar hadoop-examples-*.jar wordcount input output` to run the job on data in the input directory, and place results in the output directory.

 ### Checking job status